Chicken and rice calories: The simple meal that can build muscle or quietly blow your cut

 - Choose cooking methods that fit the goal: baked, roasted, and stir-fried can keep calories predictable compared with deep-frying.

-- Step 3: monitor outcomes and use labs when symptoms persist
+- Step 3: monitor outcomes and adjust one variable at a time

 - If your waist is not moving after 3 to 4 weeks of a “cut,” you likely need a smaller portion, fewer liquid calories, or fewer cooking fats.